 Armed with enthusiasm and intent, we flew out to Cape Town.
 We were, literally and figuratively, in the clouds, visualizing our reveal in romantic and dramatic hues.
 We felt luminous, euphoric and unstoppable.
+The only thing on our mind was the fashion show.
 And then we got to customs.

 All our pieces, regardless that they were for runway, had to be declared which was an unforeseen but enforceable leaf of the law.
 Everything, for a minute, disintegrated.
 We were thrown, lost, paralyzed, suspended and stranded.
 Here is where the ugly head of bureaucracy rears itself and we turned to our stunned yet able host for guidance.
 For three days straight, all our runway pieces were held in custom, awaiting the preparation of some document or other, before they could be released.
 Rehearsals came and went and our despair became deeper.
 At this point, we had lived through all the stages of loss.
 We were past grief and disbelief and anger and we were reluctantly nonchalant.
 And then Paul Leisegang, AFI’s creative engine, force of nature and human being extraordinaire took the process over from the customs agent and within a matter of hours, we got our luggage and our sanity back.

 But the days leading to Fashion Week were not just nerves and misery.
 There were unexpected moments of comedy, insanity and community.
 Thursday night say, at the launch party, the merry-making got so raucous the police had to shut it down.
 And while everyone else good-naturedly moved the party to a new location, we went to bed, because, first things first, you cannot out-party the south and also because we were still in crisis mode.
 But our spirits improved notably after we got our show pieces back from customs and even though we were now in a new frenzy preparing for the show, we were finally in the groove of things.